2025 Pacific typhoon season: Tropical Storm Peipah (Kiko)

-Typhoon Tapah (Lannie)
+Severe Tropical Storm Tapah (Lannie)

 On September 4, the JTWC began tracking a low-pressure area that developed west-southwest of Vigan, Ilocos Sur, citing favorable conditions for tropical cyclogenesis despite a poorly defined LLCC.
 On September 5, the NCHMF reported the formation of a tropical depression over the South China Sea in their first warning bulletin, issued at 21:00 ICT (14:00 UTC).
 At 02:00 PHT on September 6 (18:00 UTC), PAGASA upgraded the disturbance to a tropical depression, assigning it the local name Lannie.
 The JTWC issued a TCFA later that same day, citing a high chance of further development.
 Around 09:00 UTC, the JTWC subsequently upgraded the system to a tropical depression, designating it as 22W. naming it Tapah, with JTWC following suit three hours later.
 Satellite imagery showed that Tapah had a partially exposed LLCC, with deep convection organizing over the center as it tracked northwestward on September 7.
 The JMA then upgraded it into a severe tropical storm early on September 8, before it made its first landfall over the Chuanshan Archipelago at 23:00 UTC.
 As it moved north-northwestwards, Tapah then rapidly intensified into a Category 1-equivalent typhoon before it made its final landfall over Taishan, Guangdong at 00:00 UTC.
 Both agencies made their last warning afterwards as the typhoon interacted with the rugged terrain over Southern China, causing it to rapidly dissipate.

 Tapah caused 12 injuries in Hong Kong and generated minor flooding in Macau.

-Tropical Storm Mitag (Mirasol)
+Severe Tropical Storm Mitag (Mirasol)

 On September 15, the JTWC identified a low-pressure area 90 nmi that formed east-northeast of Legazpi, Albay.
-The next day, the JMA classified the system as a tropical depression at 15:00 JST (06:00 UTC), and PAGASA named it Mirasol at 14:00 PHT.
+The next day, the JMA classified the system as a tropical depression at 15:00 JST (06:00 UTC), and PAGASA named it Mirasol, a replacement name for Maring at 14:00 PHT.
 The JTWC upgraded the system to 23W at 09:00 UTC.
 The HKO also reported its development.
 Mirasol made landfall over Casiguran, Aurora at 03:20 PHT on September 17.
 It weakened over the Cordillera Central before re-emerging into the West Philippine Sea.
-At 15:00 JST on September 18, the JMA upgraded the system to Tropical Storm Mitag.
+At 15:00 JST on September 18, the JMA named the system Mitag.
 Mitag intensified over the South China Sea but later encountered dry air and land interaction, prompting the JTWC to issue its final advisory.
 Mitag made landfall near Shanwei, Guangdong and was later downgraded to a tropical depression by the JMA.
 The JMA later made its final warning at 21:00 JST (12:00 UTC) of September 20 as it dissipated.

 Mitag caused flooding in the Philippines, killing three people and leaving four missing in Valencia, Bukidnon.

+Although JMA originally classified Mitag as a tropical storm, the agency upgraded it into a severe tropical storm according to its post-analysis on December 18.